AlgeriaOfficial Name: People's Democratic Republic of Algeria

 Safety and Security

 CRIME: The crime rate in Algeria is moderate.
-Serious crimes have been reported in which armed men posing as police officers have entered homes and robbed the occupants at gunpoint.
-Petty theft and home burglary occur frequently, and muggings are on the rise, especially after dark in the cities.
+Algeria has a very visible police presence throughout the country, including many plain-clothes police officers, particularly in areas frequented by foreigners.
+Petty theft and home burglary occur frequently in low income areas, and occasionally in affluent neighborhoods, and muggings are on the rise, especially after dark in the cities.
+Criminals tend to focus on persons who appear unfamiliar with their surroundings, are dressed in expensive clothing, or otherwise draw attention to themselves.
 Theft of contents and parts from parked cars, pick-pocketing, theft on trains and buses, theft of items left in hotel rooms, and purse snatching are common.
-Alarms, grills, and/or guards help to protect most foreigners' residences.
+Alarms, grills, and/or guards can help protect residences.

-The local equivalent to the “911” emergency line in Algeria is: 17 for the police and 14 in case of fire.
+The local equivalent to the “911” emergency line in Algeria is “17” for the police and “14” in case of fire.
 These numbers may only be dialed from landline phones.
-From a mobile phone, dial 021-71-14-14 in case of fire; 021-23-63-81 for an ambulance; 021-73-53-50 for the police.
+From a mobile phone, dial 021-73-53-50 for the police; 021-71-14-14 in case of fire; 021-23-63-81 for an ambulance.
 Reliability and response time of emergency services varies but is not to U.S. standards.
 Emergency operators may or may not speak French and normally do not speak English.

 Local Laws & Special Circumstances